Thursday, January 28, 2021

 “Biodiversity supports the ecosystems on which humanity depends — for the water we drink, the food we eat, and the clothes that we wear,” said Dr. M. Sanjayan, CEO of Conservation International.
 “Kering’s commitment to protect the nature on which it depends is a massive step forward for the fashion industry, and it represents a huge opportunity for this sector to influence billions of people and help to redefine what we value as consumers of fashion and luxury goods.
 I applaud Kering’s leadership and look forward to working with them to transform their industry.”

 Grant applications should be submitted on/before Friday, April 30, 2021.
-To learn about the application process please visit this link.

 A global Luxury group, Kering manages the development of a series of renowned Houses in Fashion, Leather Goods, Jewelry and Watches: Gucci, Saint Laurent, Bottega Veneta, Balenciaga, Alexander McQueen, Brioni, Boucheron, Pomellato, DoDo, Qeelin, Ulysse Nardin, Girard-Perregaux, as well as Kering Eyewear.
 By placing creativity at the heart of its strategy, Kering enables its Houses to set new limits in terms of their creative expression while crafting tomorrow’s Luxury in a sustainable and responsible way.
 We capture these beliefs in our signature: “Empowering Imagination”.
 In 2019, Kering had over 38,000 employees and revenue of €15.9 billion.